-Cost category Note Profit UK PACT does not support this category.
-Assets or capital expenditure UK PACT does not support this category .
+Cost Category Note Desktops, laptops, printers, scanners, cameras, etc The PACT Green Recovery Challenge Fund Programme does not support this category.
 If project needs to purchase items in this category, please seek funding from other sources.
-Desktops, laptops, printers, scanners, cameras, etc UK PACT does not support this category .
+Office rental The PACT Green Recovery Challenge Fund Programme does not support this category.
 If project needs to purchase items in this category, please seek funding from other sources.
-Office rental UK PACT does not support this category .
+Salaries (excluding labour charged by day rate - please see below) The PACT Green Recovery Challenge Fund Programme does not support this category.
 If project needs to purchase items in this category, please seek funding from other sources.
-Salaries (excluding labour charged by day rate - please see below) UK PACT does not support this category .
+Officials to attend meetings, seminars, etc. The PACT Green Recovery Challenge Fund Programme does not support this category.
 If project needs to purchase items in this category, please seek funding from other sources.
-Officials to attend meetings, seminars, etc. UK PACT does not support this category .
-If project needs to purchase items in this category, please seek funding from other sources.
-Acquisition of software UK PACT does not support this category .
-If project needs to purchase items in this category, please seek funding from other sources.
-Principal expert/day (8 hours) (expert who provides essential international expertise needed for the research/study) Senior expert/day (8 hours) (expert who provides key consultancy and analytical work for the research/study) Expert day (8 hours) (expert who provides general consultancy and analytical work for the research/study) The level of pay across the project team should reflect the nature of work and seniority of implementers.
-Junior expert/day (8 hours) (personnel that provide entry-level analytical and consultancy work for the research/study) Assistant to expert/day (8 hours) (assist the experts to collect information, carry out research, interviews, etc.)
+Acquisition of software The PACT Green Recovery Challenge Fund Programme does not support this category.
+If project needs to purchase items in this category, please seek funding from other sources Principal expert /day (8 hours) (expert who provides essential international expertise needed for the research/study) Senior expert /day (8 hours) (expert who provides key consultancy and analytical work for the research/study) Expert day / (8 hours) (expert who provides general consultancy and analytical work for the research/study) The level of pay across the project team should reflect the nature of work and seniority of implementers.
+Junior expert /day (8 hours) (personnel that provide entry-level analytical and consultancy work for the research/study) Assistant to expert /day (8 hours) (assist the experts to collect information, carry out research, interviews, etc.) Project manager /day (8 hours) Admin assistant /day (8 hours)

-Cost category Note Project manager/day (8 hours) Admin assistant/day (8 hours) Accommodation and subsistence per person/day.
+Cost Category Note Accommodation and Subsistence per person/day.
 Prices are the maximum allowed to spend per day, per person.
 Note that meals include breakfast, lunch and dinner.
 Taxis from/to airport/hotel and from/to hotel/project event can be reimbursed with evidence of need.
-Costs are expected to be reasonable and accurate.
-International return flights All need to take economy class for both domestic and international flights.
+Costs are expected to be reasonable and accurate International return flights All need to take economy class for both domestic and international flights.
 Domestic return flights All need to take economy class for both domestic and international flights.
-Event venue cost per person/day This should be the baseline standard that includes: 1 meeting conference room for 8 hours; 1 buffet lunch; 2 coffee/snack breaks; basic audio-visual equipment; pen, writing pads, and iced water etc. Consecutive and simultaneous interpretation This applies to interpretation carried out within the target country and internationally for one full working day.
-Translation Other If you select "other", a description of how the cost is relevant to the project should be included.
-Administrative costs/overhead costs It includes costs those incurred in the day-to-day delivery of the proposed project (normal operating costs) that supports the delivery of the projects.
-For example, human resources, space and premises costs and other costs to keep the organisation functioning.
-It should be limited to no more than 5% of the total budget.
-Construction of overheads should be transparent and can be linked back to an organisation's financial accounts.
+Event venue cost per person/Day This should be the baseline standard that includes: 1 meeting conference room for 8 hours; 1 buffet lunch; 2 coffee/snack breaks; basic audio-visual equipment; pen, writing pads, and iced water etc. Consecutive and simultaneous interpretation This applies to interpretation carried out within the target country and internationally for one full working day Translation Other If you select "other", a description of how the cost is relevant to the project should be included.

+Note: Administrative costs / overhead should be minimised and no more than 5% of the total budget